nihemak/serverless-rails-sample/README.md

 This sample code helps get you started with a simple Rails web api deployed on AWS Lambda and API Gateway by Serverless Framework.

+Try Ruby on Rails on AWS Lambda and API Gateway by Serverless Framework: https://nihemak.hatenablog.com/entry/2019/01/15/020222

 __Resources that referred to__

 serverless-sinatra-sample: https://github.com/aws-samples/serverless-sinatra-sample